Happyllama25/wayland-obs-keybinds/README.md

 4. Clone or save the [`save_replay_buffer.py`](save_replay_buffer.py) to an accessible location - like `~/Videos/Clips/save_replay_buffer.py`

 ### Set a KDE Shortcut
+This will probably be similar on other distro's
 1. Open your System Settings --> Shortcuts
 2. Add New --> Command or Script
 3. Set the Command to `~/Videos/Clips/replay_buffer_save.py` (or whichever path you saved it to)